Employment Academy

 Evidence shows that productivity and decent work tend to advance together.
 Progress on decent work depends on gains in productivity, and conversely, better jobs make for more productive work.
 However, large disparities exist in the strength of this relationship and in the pace of progress.
 In many countries, productivity gains have not translated into adequate job quality and job creation, and structural transformation remains incomplete.

-In this context, the 2026 Employment Academy, jointly organized by the Employment Policy Department of the ILO and the Employment Policy and Analysis Programme of the International Training Centre of the ILO (ITC-ILO), will focus on the relationship between productivity, structural transformation and decent work.
+In this context, the 2026 Employment Academy, jointly organized by the Employment, Skills and Sustainable Enterprises Department of the ILO and the Employment Policy and Analysis Programme of the ITCILO, will focus on the relationship between productivity, structural transformation and decent work.
 The Academy will explore how countries can pursue a high road to productivity – one that combines economic upgrading with social justice, policy coherence and effective social dialogue.

 Delivered in a blended format, with an online phase followed by a residential training, the Academy will provide a platform for exchange among policymakers, workers’ and employers’ representatives and practitioners on practical approaches to foster productive employment in the context of technological, demographic and green transitions.